 The Fordham Law Review publishes works in various formats, including Articles, Essays, Symposia, and Student Notes.
 The Law Review also administers Fordham Law Review Online, the online companion to the Law Review, which provides a forum for scholars to respond to articles and to comment on timely legal issues.

-The Fordham Law Review is the seventh most cited law review in cases, ninth most cited law review in other journals, and ranked nineteenth in Washington & Lee University’s most recent annual study.
+The Fordham Law Review is the fourth most cited law review in cases, seventh most cited law review in other journals, and ranked eleventh overall in Washington & Lee University’s most recent annual study.

 For more information about submissions to Fordham Law Review and Fordham Law Review Online, please click here.